prof-cordell-classes/f19-bbb-fieldbook-schaumanna/book-project/2019-10-03-BookProject-Proposal.md

 Part I

-- Chapter 1: traditional format, new
+- Chapter 1: traditional format
     - Serve as a sort of control
 - Chapter 2: traditional format, heavily used
     - From used copy of the book that has been well-loved by the reader